brotatotes/bht-automation/bht gen 3/Mark/Chapter 7/Mark 7 5 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:23:40
+- Timestamp: 12-25-2023 21:00:49
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 64
+- BHT Word Count: 92
-- BHT Commentary Usage: 36.96%
+- BHT Commentary Usage: 39.68%
-- BHT Quality Score: 0.8100585665821621
+- BHT Quality Score: 0.9206060847875445
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (46):
+- ChatGPT injected words (63):
-	['about', 'according', 'and', 'be', 'before', 'brings', 'common', 'disciples', 'eating', 'elders', 'following', 'god', 'guide', 'hands', 'here', 'his', 'important', 'is', 'it', 'jesus', 'leaders', 'men', 'not', 'note', 'of', 'peace', 'questioned', 'refers', 'rule', 's', 'should', 'some', 'specifically', 'that', 'the', 'their', 'to', 'tradition', 'traditions', 'true', 'ultimate', 'unwashed', 'used', 'walking', 'washing', 'word']
+	['abiding', 'about', 'and', 'are', 'as', 'by', 'challenged', 'clarifies', 'commandments', 'common', 'concerned', 'conduct', 'confronts', 'down', 'elders', 'emphasizes', 'encourages', 'focus', 'following', 'for', 'forefathers', 'from', 'god', 'handed', 'hands', 'he', 'human', 'importance', 'is', 'jesus', 'more', 'obedience', 'of', 'on', 'one', 'or', 'out', 'peace', 'pharisees', 'points', 'rather', 'refers', 'rule', 's', 'scribes', 'signifying', 'term', 'than', 'that', 'the', 'their', 'they', 'to', 'tradition', 'traditions', 'true', 'uncleanness', 'unholiness', 'unwashed', 'walk', 'who', 'with', 'word']
-- ChatGPT injected words (significant words only) (29):
+- ChatGPT injected words (significant words only) (38):
-	['according', 'brings', 'common', 'disciples', 'eating', 'elders', 'following', 'god', 'guide', 'hands', 'important', 'jesus', 'leaders', 'men', 'note', 'peace', 'questioned', 'refers', 'rule', 's', 'specifically', 'tradition', 'traditions', 'true', 'ultimate', 'unwashed', 'walking', 'washing', 'word']
+	['abiding', 'challenged', 'clarifies', 'commandments', 'common', 'concerned', 'conduct', 'confronts', 'elders', 'emphasizes', 'encourages', 'focus', 'following', 'forefathers', 'god', 'handed', 'hands', 'human', 'importance', 'jesus', 'obedience', 'peace', 'pharisees', 'points', 'refers', 'rule', 's', 'scribes', 'signifying', 'term', 'tradition', 'traditions', 'true', 'uncleanness', 'unholiness', 'unwashed', 'walk', 'word']

 ### Logs
-- Attempt 1 BHT: Some religious leaders questioned Jesus about his disciples not following the tradition of the elders, specifically about not washing their hands before eating.
-The word common used in this verse refers to unwashed hands.
-The tradition of the elders was seen as a rule passed down from previous generations.
-However, it's important to note that the word of God should be the ultimate guide and not the traditions of men.
-True peace is found in walking according to the rule of God's word.
+- Attempt 1 BHT: The Pharisees and scribes question Jesus about his disciples not washing their hands before eating, in accordance with the tradition of the elders.
+Jesus rebukes them, stating that they are more concerned with human traditions than with following the commandments of God.
+He emphasizes the importance of abiding by the word of God rather than the traditions of men.
+It is through obedience to God's word that peace is found.
-- 🔄 Mark 7:5 (attempt 1, 85 words, 40.68% quotes quality score: 0.9022004933407268, V2 normalized quality score: 21.34, commentator tiers 1-3: 0.0%, 13.58%, 86.42%)
+- 🔄 Mark 7:5 (attempt 1, 71 words, 45.1% quotes quality score: 0.8424589793781732, V2 normalized quality score: 19.36, commentator tiers 1-3: 0.0%, 17.61%, 82.39%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 2 BHT: The tradition of the elders, referred to as the rule delivered from forefathers, is challenged by Jesus when the Pharisees and scribes question his disciples for not washing their hands before eating.
+Jesus points out their focus on human traditions rather than the commandments of God.
+He emphasizes that it is not the traditions of men but the word of God that should be the guiding principle for one's walk and conduct.
+Those who follow this rule will experience peace.
+The term common in the verse refers to that which is unclean or unholy, specifically signifying unwashed hands.
+- 🔄 Mark 7:5 (attempt 2, 99 words, 43.84% quotes quality score: 0.966238943206101, V2 normalized quality score: 23.47, commentator tiers 1-3: 0.0%, 18.73%, 81.27%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: Some leaders questioned Jesus about his disciples not following the tradition of the elders, specifically about not washing their hands before eating.
-The word common used here refers to unwashed hands.
-It is important to note that the word of God should be the ultimate guide and not the traditions of men.
-Walking according to the rule of God's word brings true peace.
+- Attempt 3 BHT: Jesus confronts the Pharisees and scribes about their focus on the tradition of the elders rather than the commandments of God.
+He points out that they are more concerned with human traditions than with following God's word.
+Jesus emphasizes the importance of abiding by God's word as the rule for one's conduct and walk.
+He clarifies that the term common refers to unwashed hands, signifying uncleanness or unholiness.
+The rule handed down from forefathers is challenged by Jesus, who encourages obedience to the word of God for true peace.
-- 🔄 Mark 7:5 (attempt 2, 64 words, 36.96% quotes quality score: 0.8100585665821621, V2 normalized quality score: 18.28, commentator tiers 1-3: 0.0%, 12.31%, 87.69%)
+- 🔄 Mark 7:5 (attempt 3, 92 words, 39.68% quotes quality score: 0.9206060847875445, V2 normalized quality score: 21.95, commentator tiers 1-3: 0.0%, 20.76%, 79.24%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The religious leaders confronted Jesus about his disciples not adhering to the tradition of the elders, particularly regarding their failure to wash their hands before eating.
-The term common in this context denotes unwashed hands.
-However, it is crucial to recognize that the word of God should take precedence over human traditions.
-True peace can only be found by living according to the guidance of God's word.
+- Attempt 4 BHT: Jesus challenges the Pharisees and scribes who prioritize the tradition of the elders over God's commandments.
+He highlights their fixation on human traditions rather than following God's word.
+Jesus emphasizes that one's conduct and walk should be governed by God's word, not the traditions of men.
+He clarifies that common refers to unwashed hands, symbolizing impurity.
+Jesus confronts the rule handed down from forefathers, urging obedience to God's word as the pathway to true peace.
-- 🔄 Mark 7:5 (attempt 3, 68 words, 40.74% quotes quality score: 0.6894754906068319, V2 normalized quality score: 14.27, commentator tiers 1-3: 0.0%, 13.97%, 86.03%)
+- 🔄 Mark 7:5 (attempt 4, 80 words, 35.09% quotes quality score: 0.9075426564809258, V2 normalized quality score: 21.52, commentator tiers 1-3: 0.0%, 17.52%, 82.48%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The tradition of the elders was questioned by some religious leaders when they noticed that Jesus' disciples did not observe the custom of washing their hands before eating.
-The term common in this verse refers to unwashed hands.
-However, it is important to prioritize the word of God over human traditions.
-Walking according to the rule of God's word brings about true peace and should be the guiding principle in our lives.
+- Attempt 5 BHT: Jesus rebukes the Pharisees and scribes for prioritizing the tradition of the elders over the commandments of God.
+He highlights their focus on human traditions instead of following God's word.
+Jesus underscores that it is not the traditions of men but God's word that should guide one's conduct and actions.
+He clarifies that common refers to unwashed hands, representing impurity.
+By challenging the rule passed down from earlier generations, Jesus emphasizes the importance of obedience to God's word for finding true peace.
-- 🔄 Mark 7:5 (attempt 4, 73 words, 41.38% quotes quality score: 0.8542420468798836, V2 normalized quality score: 19.75, commentator tiers 1-3: 0.0%, 16.12%, 83.88%)
+- 🔄 Mark 7:5 (attempt 5, 86 words, 32.2% quotes quality score: 0.8931907876954115, V2 normalized quality score: 21.04, commentator tiers 1-3: 0.0%, 20.7%, 79.3%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: The tradition of the elders came under scrutiny when religious leaders confronted Jesus about his disciples neglecting the practice of washing their hands before eating.
-Common in this context refers to unwashed hands.
-It is essential to recognize that the word of God should supersede human traditions.
-Those who abide by God's word will find peace in their lives, as living in accordance with His teachings should be the ultimate guide for our actions and conduct.
-- 🔄 Mark 7:5 (attempt 5, 77 words, 40.32% quotes quality score: 0.7487147198301447, V2 normalized quality score: 16.24, commentator tiers 1-3: 0.0%, 15.17%, 84.83%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Mark 7:5 bht prompt v0.8 (64 words, 36.96% quotes)
+- ✅ Mark 7:5 bht prompt v0.8 (92 words, 39.68% quotes)
-- quality score: 0.8100585665821621, V2 normalized quality score: 18.28, commentator tiers 1-3: 0.0%, 12.31%, 87.69%)
+- quality score: 0.9206060847875445, V2 normalized quality score: 21.95, commentator tiers 1-3: 0.0%, 20.76%, 79.24%)